Stanford-NavLab/gnss_lib_py/docs/source/contributing/documentation.rst

 Documentation and Style Guide
 =============================

+This page serves as a guide on how to add to the documentation for developers.
+If you are using, :code:`gnss_lib_py`, documentation is hosted :ref:`here <mainpage>`.
+If you are looking for functional level reference documentation, check the :ref:`reference page <reference>`.
+For tutorials on how to use :code:`gnss_lib_py`, refer to the :ref:`tutorials page <tutorials>`.

 We use `numpy docstrings
 <https://numpydoc.readthedocs.io/en/latest/format.html>`__
 for all documentation within this package.
 You can see some example